Bruno Lanteri: Good books

-After meeting Nicolas Joseph Albert von Diessbach (25 February 1732 – 22 December 1798) in Torino in 1779, Lanteri adopted Diessbach's passion for distributing good books as a remedy with both spiritual and human dimensions.
+After meeting Nicolas Joseph Albert von Diessbach (25 February 1732 – 22 December 1798) in Turin in 1779, Lanteri adopted Diessbach's passion for distributing good books as a remedy with both spiritual and human dimensions.
 Diessbach himself was converted from the Calvinism of his youth and the agnosticism of his military years by the chance reading of a good book that passionately expounded the truths of Catholicism.
 With Lanteri he established a close-knit group of laypeople and clergy called the Amicizia Cristiana (Christian Friendship), who worked together to disseminate well-written, edifying books that inspired people to grow in their faith, contribute to society and cope with the unwelcome changes in their lives at the dawn of the French Revolution.
 The Amicizia maintained catalogues of such books and managed a covert lending library in support of this work.
 Lanteri also communicated this passion for good literature to the Oblates of the Virgin Mary.